arkel23/FGIR-KD-Teacher/README.md

 # How to Choose Your Teacher for Fine Grained Image Recognition

-Official PyTorch code for the paper: [How to Choose Your Teacher for Fine Grained Image Recognition published in Fine-Grained Visual Categorization](https://arxiv.org/abs/2605.15689) (FGVC13) @ CVPR 2026 Workshop.
+Official PyTorch code for the paper: [How to Choose Your Teacher for Fine Grained Image Recognition](https://arxiv.org/abs/2605.15689), published at the Fine-Grained Visual Categorization (FGVC13) Workshop @ CVPR 2026.

 This paper introduces a teacher selection metric, Ratio 1-2, based on teacher prediction ratios.

 ![](assets/metric_new.png)

 Our proposed metric demonstrates a strong correlation with the resulting student performance during knowledge distillation.

 ![](assets/202_ratio_1_2_normal_cub.png)

 Extensive experiments across eight fine-grained image recognition (FGIR) datasets show that our method consistently achieves favorable results.

 ![](assets/results.png)

 ## Setup